 Applications for ICOM Triennial conference must be received by 31st March in the relevant year.

 Where do you send your completed application?

-Completed application forms may be sent electronically to the following e-mail address,
+Completed application forms must be sent electronically to the following e-mail address,

 What happens to your application?